Consensys/doctools.template-site/docs/getting_started.md

 ## Step 3 - Write your doc

-Once your doc site is created and configured, that you made yourself familiar with the MarkDown syntax, you can start writing your doc!
+Once your doc site is created and configured, that you made yourself familiar with [Doctools MarkDown syntax](reference/markdown.md), you can start writing your doc!

 Our doc team is here to help you, not only to start the doc, but also if you need a review of your content.